 Hacker’s Hill Project

-Open five days a week from May to October and easily accessed via a paved roadway leading 753 feet above sea level to the top of the hill.
-There, you will find more than 20 acres of open fields and amenities for activities like walking, kite flying, nature observation, picnicking, geo-cashing, sunset watching, photography and more.
+Open five days a week from May to October (M, W, F, Sa, Sun 8:30 am-sunset) and easily accessed via a paved roadway leading 753 feet above sea level to the top of the hill.
+There, you will find 27 acres of open fields and amenities for activities like walking, kite flying, nature observation, picnicking, geo-cashing, sunset watching, photography and more.
 A gate at the bottom of the hill remains open from dawn to dusk and is closed on Tuesdays, Thursdays, July 4 and any inclement weather days.

 - Day walking and domesticated pets allowed.